FRRouting/frr/doc/user/pimv6.rst

    Modify the PIM assert override interval in milliseconds on this interface (defaults to 3000).

+.. clicmd:: ipv6 pim override-interval (0-65535)

+   Modify the PIM LAN prune delay override interval in milliseconds on this interface (defaults to 2500).

 .. clicmd:: keep-alive-timer (1-65535)
    :daemon: pimv6